MohammAAA/Self-Driving-Cars-Specialization/1- Introduction to Self Driving Cars/Week 2.md

   - Proprioceptive --> record the properties of the ego vehicle (proprio == internal)

 We will discuss in the next lines about specific sensors, their importance and their comparison metrics.
-- Examples of Exteroceptive sensors
+- Examples of Exteroceptive sensors:
 ##### Camera
     It's a passive, light-collecting sensor, it's used to capture rich detailed visual information about the scene.
     Some people believe that the camera is the only sensor truly needed for a self driving car